-“Striking,” I agree, though I haven’t the slightest idea who she is or why she barged in.
+“Striking,” I agree, though I haven’t the slightest idea who she is or why she just stormed into my office.

 She appears disinclined to explain, and instead strides around the room, inspecting my diplomas (real) and the plants (fake), then deliberately and with slow precision pressing a bloodied thumbprint onto the spine of each of my books.

 She looks eight years old.
 I do not believe she is eight years old.

 I lean back, hands folded on the desk, and let her work in silence.

 “Do you even care what I’m doing?” she demands after a moment.

 “Then why haven’t you stopped me?” she says, triumphant.

 “Should I?”
 I say, breaking my rule of avoiding yes/no binary questions.

 “You should,” she says, low.
 “I’m marking for deletion.”
 She smears her thumbprint across three books.
 “Eradicating the system.
 Working outside the lines.”

 My tone is innocent.
 “By harming the printed word?”